Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for Cohasset's Climate Zone 5b-7a

-Cohasset’s climate, classified as USDA Zone 5b-7a, requires a flexible mowing schedule.
-According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after the ground thaws, with a frequency of every 4-7 days.
-In summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
-Fall (September-November) involves maintaining optimal heights and coordinating leaf management.
-Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent soil compaction and turf damage.
-Monitoring local weather forecasts is essential for effective scheduling.
+Cohasset’s climate, as monitored by the National Weather Service Boston/Norton, falls within USDA Zones 5b-7a.
+In spring (April-May), mowing resumes after soil thaw, with a 4-7 day frequency.
+During summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
+Fall (September-November) requires maintaining optimal heights and coordinating leaf management.
+Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent compaction and rutting.
+Monitoring local weather forecasts helps ensure safe and effective mowing schedules.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Cohasset's Storm Drains

-Stormwater management is a critical aspect of lawn care in Cohasset, governed by the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical aspect of lawn care in Cohasset, governed by MS4 regulations under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-The town’s MS4 permit requires zero tolerance for grass clippings in streets or storm drains.
-Mulch-mowing and immediate cleanup from impervious surfaces are best practices, providing a 30-40% reduction in stormwater runoff.
-Residents should coordinate with the Massachusetts Department of Environmental Protection and consult the MassDEP Stormwater Management Standards for further guidance.
+There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
+Mulch-mowing and immediate cleanup from impervious surfaces are required.
+Proper practices can reduce stormwater runoff by 30-40%.
+For more information, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

 All mowing equipment used in Cohasset should meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
 Operators must wear personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
 Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
 First aid and CPR certification, as well as documented equipment training, are recommended for all professionals.
-Maintenance logs should be kept, with blade sharpening every 20-25 hours and regular oil changes to ensure safe, efficient operation.
+Maintenance logs should track blade sharpening every 20-25 hours and regular oil changes to ensure safe operation.

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices

 Integrated turf management in Cohasset emphasizes sustainability and environmental stewardship.
 Grasscycling returns 25% nitrogen to the soil, reducing fertilizer needs by 25%.
-Integrated Pest Management (IPM), in coordination with UMass Extension, addresses common turf issues such as grubs, diseases, and weeds.
-Healthy turf sequesters 4-6 tons CO₂/acre/year and, when managed properly, can reduce stormwater runoff by 30-40%.
-These practices align with Cohasset’s participation in Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and community well-being.
+Integrated Pest Management (IPM), in coordination with UMass Extension, addresses grubs, diseases, and weeds with minimal chemical input.
+Healthy turf sequesters 4-6 tons CO₂/acre/year and reduces stormwater runoff by 30-40%.
+These practices align with the town’s Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and community health.

 What Neighborhoods Do We Serve Throughout Cohasset, MA?

 Cohasset’s neighborhoods each present unique lawn care considerations.
-The Village features historic homes, narrow colonial-era streets, and mature trees, requiring careful navigation and adherence to Historic District guidelines.
-Jerusalem Road and Beachwood offer larger lots with stone walls and proximity to wetlands, necessitating compliance with the Wetlands Protection Act and Conservation Commission oversight.
-Black Rock and Beechwood have newer developments with HOA standards and pollinator habitats.
-The Gulf River and Border Street areas are characterized by slopes, vernal pools, and Conservation Commission jurisdiction.
-All neighborhoods require coordination with Dig Safe (811) for utility safety, traffic control on narrow roads, and strict noise compliance.
+The Village features smaller lots, mature trees, and historic stone walls, requiring careful navigation and adherence to Historic District guidelines.
+Jerusalem Road and Beachwood offer larger properties with slopes and proximity to wetlands, necessitating compliance with the Wetlands Protection Act and Conservation Commission oversight.
+The Beechwood and North Cohasset areas have colonial-era streets, narrow access, and frequent utility coordination with Dig Safe (811).
+Border Street and the Gulf River corridor are near vernal pools and pollinator habitats, demanding special attention to environmental and noise regulations.
+Each area upholds high community standards and may have HOA or additional municipal requirements.

 Cohasset Municipal Resources for Sustainable Lawn Care & Community Programs

 Cohasset residents have access to a range of municipal and educational resources for sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management.
-The Parks & Recreation Department and Tree City USA host community workshops on grasscycling and organic lawn care.
-Cohasset’s Green Communities designation and MVP programs support climate adaptation and energy efficiency.
-The Massachusetts Audubon Society offers pollinator initiatives, while the Town of Cohasset Official Website provides up-to-date information on local programs and events.
+The UMass Extension Turf Program and UMass Extension offer science-based guidance on turf management and soil health.
+The Parks & Recreation Department coordinates with Tree City USA and hosts community workshops on grasscycling and organic lawn care.
+Cohasset’s Green Communities and MVP initiatives promote climate resilience, while the Massachusetts Audubon Society supports pollinator-friendly landscaping.
+Residents are encouraged to participate in these programs to foster a healthy, sustainable environment.

 Cohasset Recreation Commission